beneaththeruins/beneaththeruins/README.md

    - ALWAYS feel free to hide behind or sit with me!!! (touch comf)
    - my statuses (busy/online/away/whateva) never mean a lot. i'm ok being approached regardless of them!!! unless my char is like. literally sleeping it's safe to say i'm online in some way LOLL tho oftentimes afk :p
    - if i "avoid" you or hide u, again, pls don't take this as an offense aghhj.. i get intimidated very easily, and it's not because i don't like you!!!!
-   - i have very mixed opinions on fictionkin/otherkin, im not exactly sure how healthy it is mentally/identity wise so do forgive me for being very tense when it's borught up
+   - i have very mixed opinions on fictionkin/otherkin, im not exactly sure how healthy it is mentally/identity wise so do forgive me for being very tense when it's brought up